kebdane/cse15l-lab-reports/LabReport5.md

 * TA Response:

   From what I am seeing here, your code is using large amount of memory.
 Try looking over your code where it creates a new object that may hold large datasets such as lists.
-Base on this, your merge method may be adding too many elements to it.

 * Student Response